Ruben2776/PicView/.github/README.md

 * Image Galleries
 * Sort files by: `name`, `file size`, `date created`, `last accessed`, `latest edit`, `file extension` and `randomized`
 * hover buttons can be toggled on/off in the settings window.
-* Basic editing: rotate, flip, crop, change file type
+* Basic editing: rotate, flip, crop, resize, change file type
+* Stay on top of other windows
+* Search subdirectories
 * Drag & drop/paste from clipholder support for files, folders, URLs and archives
 * Scroll function (built with manga/comics in mind)
 * Open file in external application, show it in folder or view file properties